Should I select Traditional or Simplified Chinese for my translation?

 If you’re still not sure whether your materials should be translated into Traditional or Simplified Chinese, talk to your translation company.
 Your provider can give you some samples of Traditional and Simplified text which you can show to your audience to determine their preference.

 Want to learn more?
-Check out our eBook: Tips for Managing Content Across Multiple Regions.
+Check out our cheat sheet for managing international content.

 ULG’s insights delivered straight to your inbox.